consenlabs/tokenlon-contracts/doc/README.md

 ## UserProxy & Tokenlon

 User proxy is the entry of the whole procotol while Tokenlon is a transparent upgradeable proxy of it.
 User proxy navigate users to a specific strategy contract.
 Meanwhile, it has a multicall entry which allows batching calls between differnt strategy contracts in a single transaction.
+Each strategy contract has a corresponding function in `UserProxy` which takes one parameter `bytes _payload` then forward it to the destinated function.

 ## PermanentStorage & ProxyPermanentStorage